oesteban/DeepDeface/README.md

 * Any Python version between 2.7 and 3.6.
 * If you are using the GPU version of this library, please ensure that your GPU drivers are correctly installed and up to date.
 Please reference [GPU Support for Tensorflow-GPU](https://www.tensorflow.org/install/gpu) for further details on GPU setup.
+* Input MRI images must have 3D structure and saved in .nii or .nii.gz format.

 ### Installation